Liu Xiaobo: On the Islamic World

 He commented on Islamism that, "a culture and (religious) system that has produced this kind of threat (Islamic fundamentalism) must be inherently intolerant and bloodthirsty."
 He also criticized the Iraq prison abuse scandals.
 During the 2004 US presidential election, Liu again praised Bush for his war effort against Iraq and condemned Democratic Party candidate John Kerry for not sufficiently supporting the wars in which the U.S. was then involved.

 On Israel, he said "without America's protection, the long persecuted Jews who faced extermination during World War II, would probably be drowned once more by the Islamic world's hatred."
-He had defended U.S. policies in the Israeli–Palestinian conflict, which he thought was the fault of the "provocateur" Palestinians.
+He had defended U.S. policies in the Israeli–Palestinian conflict, which he thought was effective in mediating between the two sides.

 Human rights activities

 On 27 April 1989, Liu returned to Beijing and immediately became an active supporter of the movement.
 When the army seemed ready to violently eject the students who persistently occupied Tiananmen Square in order to challenge the government and the army that was enforcing its declaration of martial law, he initiated a four-man three-day hunger strike on 2 June.
 Later referred to as the "Tiananmen Four Gentlemen Hunger Strike", the action earned the trust of the students.
 He requested that both the government and the students abandon the ideology of class struggle and adopt a new political culture of dialogue and compromise.
 Although it was too late to prevent the massacre which started on the night of 3 June from occurring beyond the square, he and his colleagues successfully negotiated with the student leaders and the army commander so the several thousand students who remained in the square would all be allowed to peacefully withdraw from it, thus preventing a possibly much larger scale of bloodshed.

 On 5 June, Liu was arrested and detained in Qincheng Prison for his alleged role in the movement, and three months later he was expelled from Beijing Normal University.
 The government's media issued numerous publications which labeled him a "mad dog" and a "black hand" because he had allegedly incited and manipulated the student movement to overthrow the government and socialism.
 His publications were banned, including his fourth book, Going Naked Toward God, which was then in press.
 In Taiwan however, his first and third books, Criticism of the Choice: Dialogues with Leading Thinker Li Zehou (1989), and the two-volume Mysteries of Thought and Dreams of Mankind (1990) were republished with some additions.

 In January 1991, 19 months after his arrest, Liu Xiaobo was convicted of "counterrevolutionary propaganda and incitement" but he was exempted from criminal punishment due to his "major meritorious action" for preventing what could have been a bloody confrontation in Tiananmen Square.
 After his release, he was divorced; both his ex-wife and son subsequently emigrated to the US.
 He resumed his writing, mostly on human rights and political issues, but was not allowed to publish them in Mainland China.